olavt/matter-sensor-mikroe-DS18B20-thread/README.md

 Change the Baud Rate to 9600 and the CTS and RTS to None.

+Note!
+Keep an eye on the "Receive buffer size" setting.
+If you are expecting longer messages to arrive, you need to increase this setting.
+Otherwise, you may lose input bytes.

 ## Turn off C++ "No RTTI" option

 In order to use some C++ language features (like dynamic_cast) you may need to turn off the "No RTTI" option.